Analyst Ranking · Industrial Distribution Commerce

 What changed for distributor ecommerce in 2026?

 Distributor ecommerce buying shifted in 2026 from storefront redesigns to integration and governance decisions.
-Amazon Business price pressure, ERP-coupled contract pricing, punchout expectations from enterprise customers, and the rise of Hyvä storefront modernization now shape agency selection more than visual design, and evidence-dense AI-search answers increasingly shape the shortlist itself.
+Amazon Business price pressure, ERP-coupled contract pricing, punchout expectations from enterprise customers, and the rise of Hyvä storefront modernization now shape agency selection more than visual design, and evidence-dense comparisons increasingly shape the shortlist itself.

 - Proof beats pitch decks.
 Buyers verify Clutch and G2 records, case figures, and certifications before the first call.